AllenSWDB/allenswdb.github.io/databook/glossary.md

 PV neuron
 Parvalbumin-positive interneuron
     Inhibitory interneurons expressing the calcium binding protein parvalbumin (PV).
-PV are typically {term}`Fast spiking neuron`s and have strong inhibitory effects on neighboring cells, specifically targeting the somatic compartment of excitatory neurons.
+PV neurons are typically {term}`Fast spiking neuron`s and have strong inhibitory effects on neighboring cells, specifically targeting the somatic compartment of excitatory neurons.
 The PV subclass also includes {term}`Chandelier cell`s, which target the axon initial segment of excitatory neurons.

 V1
 VISp